Refuse collection (general waste bins)

 - Extra rubbish left on the ground will not be taken so please do not leave it out at all.

 - You can dispose of excess and bulky waste at your Household Waste Recycling Centres.
+Alternatively, we can collect bulky household waste for you although there is a charge for this service.

 - If you regularly produce excess waste we can advise you on how to recycle more of your waste.

 - If you are a family of 6 or have qualifying medical reasons, you could get an additional 140 litre bin.
-Contact us on 0300 300 0013 and we can discuss your circumstances.

 Reporting a missed bin collection

-- Report a missed bin using our online reporting service
+- Report a missed bin using our online reporting service.

 - email email@example.com